M0narc/Saas_app/README.md

 - then do `python manage.py collectstatic` in the src folder
 - do NOT forget to add the paths to your `local-cdn` and `staticfiles/vendor` to your `.gitignore` if for some reason you didn' pull it in the git clone of this repo.
+- Whitenoise for content storage for prod, at least short term.

 # django commands
   - Why do we use a django manage.py command and not just a python module? well, as soon as you make it a command, you have access to everything inside settings.py.